Dezynre/Dezynre/README.md

 ## Fun Facts about me
-- The first line of code that I ever wrote was in C++
+- 🛶 The first line of code that I ever wrote was in C++
+- 🎩 I write code everyday
-- I am introverted
+- 🧵 I am introverted
-- I am single
+- 🎨 I am single

 ## Social